kjohnston1149/ping-pong/README.md

   * Example Input: 3
   * Example Output: [1, 2, ping]

-* It can replace numbers divisible by 3 with "ping"
+* It can replace numbers divisible by 3 with "pong"
   * Example Input: 5
   * Example Output: [1, 2, ping, 4, pong]